molily/molily.de/_posts/2020-11-21-testing-angular.md

 We have used Angular’s testing tools to set up modules, render Components, query the DOM and more.
 These tools are `TestBed`, `ComponentFixture` and `DebugElement`, also `HttpClientTestingModule` and `RouterTestingModule`.
 As described, they are fairly low-level and unopinionated.

-The build-in tools have several drawbacks:
+The built-in tools have several drawbacks:

 - `TestBed` requires a large amount of boilerplate code to set up a common Component or Service test.
 - `DebugElement` lacks essential features and is a “leaky” abstraction.
 You are forced to work with the wrapped native DOM element for common tasks.
 - There are no default solutions for faking Components and Service dependencies safely.
 - The tests itself get verbose and repetitive.
 You have to establish testing conventions and write helpers yourself.

 We have already used small [element testing helpers](#testing-helpers).
 They solve isolated problems in order to write more consistent and compact specs.
 If you write hundreds or thousands of specs, you will find that these helper functions do not suffice.
-They cannot address the above-mentioned structural problems.
+They do not address the above-mentioned structural problems.

 **[Spectator](https://github.com/ngneat/spectator)** is an opinionated library for testing Angular application.
 Technically, it sits on top of `TestBed`, `ComponentFixture` and `DebugElement`.
 But the main idea is to unify all these APIs in one consistent, powerful and user-friendly interface – the `Spectator` object.